 While we’re in between holidays, I thought we’d revisit this blast-from-the-past post with a checklist of what to do before going on your Hawaii vacation.
+We’ve refined the list a bit to make it even more useful.
 I’d really appreciate you’re input,, too.
 So, please comment to add your checklist items.

 I wrote this checklist while I was recently in-flight while all the “going away” preparations were fresh in my mind.
 Preparing to go on vacation can be stressful, but hopefully this checklist will help you stay organized and calm.